Complex energy flows in non-empty space for double unification of particles with fields and charges with masses: Logarithmic potential rids of Coulomb energy divergence

+One may indeed remove from the Maxwell-Lorentz system of equations for the electron its density $\rho ({{\bf r}},t)$, which is the function of fields in non-dual physics rather than an independent entity in the empty space paradigm.

+By pairing locally energy flows of the radial fields and the continuous particle densities, one also unifies in (14) gravi-mechanical and electric self-energies $q\varphi_o \Rightarrow Q\varphi_o = ({\sqrt G} m + ie) c^2/ {\sqrt G} $.
+Such a double unification (particle with field and gravity with electricity) assumes the application of the complex charge $q\Rightarrow Q = ({\sqrt G} m + ie)$ in the logarithmic interaction potential (13).
+The many-body system of complex charges $Q_k$ with paired Newton/Coulomb interactions at large inter-particle distances, $R_{lk} >> ( |Q_l|+|Q_k|)/{\varphi}_o$, possesses real and imaginary energies

-The post-Coulomb potential (11) reproduces the regular Coulomb law for point particles when $r$ $>> r_o \rightarrow 0$, as $(-e_o/4\pi \epsilon r_o) ln [(r + r_o)/r] $ $\approx$ $ (-e_o/4\pi \epsilon r)[ 1- (r_o/2r)] $.
-Recall that the sphere with microscopic radius $r_o$ contains exactly half of the electron charge $(-e_o)$.
-The other half of the elementary astrocharge is distributed over micro, macro, and mega scales in the Universe, which is already known \cite{Asp} as the non-local material system.
-The electron's density scale $r_o = 7\times 10^{-58}m $ is well beyond the Planck's length and the current limit $10^{-18} m$ of space measurements.
-This corresponds to the formal success of the $\delta$-operator modeling of nonlocal particles for their concentrated (almost point) interactions, formally called local ones.
+Recall that the sphere of the microscopic radius $|r_o| =|Q/\varphi_o|$ contains exactly half of the complex electron charge $Q$.
+The other half of the elementary astrocharge is distributed over micro, macro, and mega scales in the Universe, which is already known \cite{Asp3} as the non-local material system.
+The electron's density scale $|r_o| \approx e_o{\sqrt G}/ c^2 = 1,38\times 10^{-34}cm $ is even less than the Planck's length, $l_p \equiv {\sqrt {\hbar c}} ({\sqrt G}/ c^2) = 1,62 \times 10^{-33}cm$, and surely is much smaller of the current limit $10^{-17} cm$ for space inhomogeneity measurements.
+The ratio of classical and quantum scales, $|r_o|^2/l_p^2 \equiv \alpha \approx 1/137$, can shed some light on the physical origin of the Sommerfeld (fine-structure) constant.
+The very small spatial scale $10^{-34}cm$ for main densities of the radial electron explains the formal success of the $\delta$-operator modeling of the nonlocal energy carrier by the point matter approximation.
+The formal interaction of such point-like concentrations of energy with external weak distributions of energy is conceptually incorrect for extended charges due to their global overlap in the entire Universe.